elouasifayoub/Mobile-Pay-Demo/README.md

-Commit only part of a project in Git
+Commit only part of the project in Git